vmchale/hs-ats/README.md

 You may wish to read the ATS source code for an indication of what sorts of things ATS allows us to prove things about our programs, particularly proofs of termination.

-There are also a few caveats: note that all results and arguments must be of the `Int` type.
-This unfortunate constraint will hopefully be fixed in the future, but right now it limits the usefulness of some the library functions.